 Why I am not a Yogi

 There are many benefits to practicing yoga.
-While I practice Yoga quite often, I rarely refer to myself as a Yogi.
+While I practice some Yoga postures quite often, I rarely refer to myself as a Yogi.
 Yoga itself can be very dogmatic filled with rules and conditions as a way to measure and control ones progress.
 Have you ever pondered on the limitations this imposes?

 Learning with an inquisitive mind…

 What I’m advocating here is learning through an open and inquisitive mind.
 Always questioning as your learning, while remaining respectful in the process.
 For example, you wouldn’t interrupt a teacher to point out all the possible limitations, but within yourself you would start to see those limitations and be able to release them through your own questioning and expanded awareness.
-Through the questioning we remove the limitations and open doors to amazing potential.
+Through the questioning, we release the limitations and open doors to amazing potential.

 Try questioning everything you believe to be true and notice what happens within yourself.
 At first the mind starts to freak out as it feels the discomfort in relinquishing control, but then in the midst of mental chaos freedom rises up from within.
 Through this experience, you awaken your own internal guidance system.